 Alongside the portrait each individual offers a short monologue where they talk about their current life situation, their hopes, dreams, and fears for the future.

-< Select the video clip symbol under the portraits to view the videos.
+< Select the video icon found under this image to view the individual video portraits

 The series was made as part of a major touring exhibition involving leading contemporary photographers who joined forces to present the multimedia project Sixteen, photographing sixteen year-olds across the UK.
 Funded by a National Lottery grant from Arts Council England Sixteen toured venues across the UK between 2019 – 2020, starting at FORMAT Festival in Derby.